xevrem/ecs-framework/README.md

  * and should be checked for validity just in-case
  * something bad happened during creation.
 This is
  * only really necissary if you need the entity id
  * right after it is created.
+NOTE: you don't have
+ * to check the entity, but if you wanted to make
+ * use of its `id` after creation, you would need
+ * to validate it is OK first.
  */
 const entity = ecs
   .create()